-The Group recognises a loss allowance for expected credit losses on trade receivables as well as on financial guarantee contracts.
-The amount of expected credit losses is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.
+The Group recognises a loss allowance for expected credit losses on trade receivables as well as on financia guarantee contracts.
+The amount of expected credit losses is updated at each reporting date to reflect change in credit risks since initial recognition of the respective financial instrument.

 The Group always recognises lifetime ECL for trade receivables.
-The expected credit losses on these financial assets are estimated using a provision matrix based on the Group's historical credit loss experience, adjusted for factors that are specific to the debtors, general economic conditions and an assessment of both the current as well as the forecast direction of conditions at the reporting date, including time value of money where appropriate.
+The expected credit losses on these financial assets are estimated using a provision matrix based on the Group's historical credit loss experience, adjusted for factors that are specific to the debtors, general economic conditions and an assessment of both the current as well as the forecast direction of conditions at the reporting date, including time value of money where

 For all other financial instruments, the Group recognises lifetime ECL when there has been a significant increase in credit risk since initial recognition.
-However, if the credit risk on the financial instrument has not increased significantly since initial recognition, the Group measures the loss allowance for that financial instrument at an amount equal to 12-month ECL.
-The assessment of whether lifetime ECL should be recognised is based on significant increases in the likelihood or risk of a default occurring since initial recognition instead of on evidence of a financial asset being credit-impaired at the reporting date.
+However, if the credit risk on the financial instrument has no increased significantly since initial recognition, the Group measures the loss allowance for that financial instrument at an amount equal to 12-month ECL.
+The assessment of whether lifetime ECL should be recognised is based on significant increases in the likelihood or risk of a default occurring recognition instead of on evidence of a financial asset being credit-impaired at the reporting date.

-Lifetime ECL represents the expected credit losses that will result from all possible default events over the expected life of a financial instrument.
-In contrast, 12-month ECL represents the portion of lifetime ECL that is expected to result from default events on a financial instrument that are possible within 12 months after the reporting date.
+CL represents the expected credit losses that will result from all possible default events over the ed life of a financial instrument.
+In contrast, 12-month ECL represents the portion of lifetime ECL that is ed to result from default events on a financial instrument that are possible within 12 months after the